apac-ml-tfc/textract-demo/source/ocr/preprocessing/README.md

 **To annotate the images in SageMaker Ground Truth:**

-- Follow the instructions in the [groundtruth-labelling](groundtruth-labelling) folder to annotate your images.
+- Follow the instructions in [groundtruth-labelling](groundtruth-labelling/README.md) to annotate your images.
 - Open the [Amazon Rekognition Custom Labels Console](https://console.aws.amazon.com/rekognition/custom-labels) and navigate to **Datasets** from the left sidebar (which might be collapsed at first, if you're new to the service).
 - Click **Create dataset** and select the option to *Import images labelled by Amazon SageMaker Ground Truth*.
 You'll need to give the location of your **output manifest file** as created by the completed labelling job.